britram/rains-prototype/draft-trammell-rains-protocol.md

 To generate a canonicalized Message:

-- preserve the order of Sections within the Message
+- preserve the order of the Sections (Assertions, Queries and Notifications) within the Message.
-- canonicalize each section as appropriate by following the canonicalization steps for the appropriate Section type, above.
+- canonicalize each Section as appropriate by following the canonicalization steps for the appropriate Section type, above.

 ### EdDSA signature and public key format {#eddsa-format}